aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

 The crucial aspect to understand is how `MoveNext()` operates.
-It executes based on the current value of the state.
+It performs based on the current value of the state.
 In cases where the state is `0` or `1`, it sets the `Current` value, transitions to the next state, and returns `true`.
 Once state `2` is reached, it transitions to the default state and always returns `false`, indicating that no more values are available.

 > The `async` and `await` keywords can be explained similarly but return instances of `Task<T>` or `ValueTask<T>` instead of enumerables or enumerators.